CONNECT WITH me ON INSTAGRAM

 Best travel insurance for argentina?

 I get my policies from the visitorscoverage.com website.
 I compare policies by coverage and cost.
-And it’s the best comparison site I’ve found for travellers medical insurance.
+And it’s the best comparison site that I’ve found for travelers medical insurance.
 You can visit the site or use the widgets on this page to get a quote and compare policies.

 Do I Need To Wear A Mask In Argentina?

-Personally, I won’t get in a cab or other confined space, or visit a pharmacy or clinic without a mask.
+Argentina has scrapped the requirement to wear masks outdoors and in public spaces.
+Though the wearing of face masks is encouraged.
+Personally, I won’t get in a cab or other confined space, or visit a pharmacy or clinic, without a mask.
 If it’s a confined space or somewhere a sick person is likely to go, I wear a mask.
 Everywhere else, I go mask free.

-If you’re anything like me than masks have been a godsend.
+If you’re anything like me, then masks have been a godsend.
 For years women have been telling me I’d look better with a bag over my head.
 And then COVID hit and proved once again, that women are always right.

 My Tinder game improved when I started wearing masks.
-But then again Tinder in Argentina is something to avoid.
-And so is the tap water in Argentina unless you want to increase your chances of needing to use the travellers medical insurance.
+But then again, Tinder in Argentina is something to avoid.
+And so is the tap water in Argentina, unless you want to increase your chances of needing to use your travelers medical insurance plan.

 Where Can I Get More Information About Buenos Aires?